atu-se/atu.innomadic.com/courses/set/lectures/lecture1/lecture1.md

 * Microsoft
 * Highly extensible
-* Competes with more complete integraded development environments (IDEs)
+* Competes with more complete integrated development environments (IDEs)
 * Workspaces allow one to quickly load settings and target folders

 # VSCode Demos